 Step 7: Apply Primer

-Tip: Using plastic trigger to turn a can into a spray gun is a simple and very economical solution.
-This trigger costs only few dollars, but makes a big difference in application.
+Tip: Using a plastic trigger to turn a can into a spray gun is a simple and very economical solution.
+This trigger costs only a few dollars but makes a big difference in application.

 Step 8: Sanding Primer

 Give primer 30 min to dry before sanding.
-After primer is dry, we need to remove small imperfections by sanding it with 600 grit sandpaper and then follow it with 1,000 grit.
-Clean the surface from dust and dry completely.
-Now, it is ready for a touch up paint.
+After the primer is dry, we need to remove small imperfections by sanding it with 600-grit sandpaper and then follow it with 1,000 grit.
+Clean the surface of dust and dry completely.
+Now, it is ready for a touch-up paint.

-Read instructions on the touch up paint.
+Read instructions on the touch-up paint.
 Test it in a hidden spot.
-To get better control and coverage use plastic trigger.
-Apply 3-4 thin coats of touch up paint giving each layer 15 min of drying time.
-After paint is dry, the surface will look dull and flat.
-To make it shiny like the rest of your car, apply clear coat.
+To get better control and coverage use plastic triggers.
+Apply 3-4 thin coats of touch-up paint giving each layer 15 min of drying time.

-If you see dust settling, gently remove it with tack rag.
+If you see the dust settling, gently remove it with a tack rag.

 Step 10: Applying Clear Coat